Back

 iZumator app

-Overall, developing an e-Learning app with core features outlined above costs about $112, 200.
-This is our own estimate, other designers may state a different price.
-There are several things that factor into this number, here’s a table outlining them:
+Overall, developing an e-learning app with the core features outlined above costs about $112,200.
+This is our estimate; other designers may state a different price.
+Several things factor into this number.
+Here’s a table outlining them:

-You can read more about the factors that influences the app development cost and the amount of time it takes in the article below:
+You can read more about the factors that influence the app development cost and the amount of time it takes in the article below:

 Summary

-In this article, we’ve outlined the key points about e-Learning app development — what it is, its necessary features, and benefits.
-We’ve also described 4 mobile e-Learning applications types, and the approach to the e-Learning app development for institutes or businesses.
+In this article, we’ve outlined the key points about e-learning app development — what it is, its necessary features, and its benefits.
+We’ve also described 4 mobile e-learning application types and the approach to the e-learning app development for institutes or businesses.

 How useful was this post?